-Potential 2023.
+Potential 2023, including motivation Project contribution to the programme goals (which programme goals does the project contribute to and how?)
 Potential is high in 2023 The planned activities will be mainly targeting the intermediate outcome 1.
-"Improved communication with and between sector including motivation stakeholders on the need for implementation of NDC" and outcome 3 "Enhanced implementation of the existing MRV system. (including measurement) at different levels of implementation of NDC in Mozambigue".
-Two workshops are planned in the following thematic: Workshop 1: Stakeholders workshop (3 days) the aims are: 1) Understanding benefits and needs involved of a proper NDC implementation and 2) highlight existing barriers/concerns for proper NDC implementation among key stakeholders Worksop 2.
+"Improved communication with and between sector stakeholders on the need for implementation of NDC" and outcome 3 "Enhanced implementation of the existing MRV system (including measurement) at different levels of implementation of NDC in Mozambique".
+Two workshops are planned in the following thematic: - Workshop 1; Stakeholders workshop (3 days) the aims are: 1) Understanding benefits and needs involved of a proper NDC implementation and 2) highlight existing barriers/concerns for proper NDC implementation among key stakeholders - Worksop 2.
 Training workshop (3 days) for data providers at national and district level on MRV system In addition to the above activities, we are planning to support the project groups with other activities related to the outcomes 1 and 3.
 This will be carried out mainly by consultations with the Swedish pool of experts and webinars.
-The areas are: Deep analyses of existing barriers for each of the sectors Identify management strategy for each of the sectors Support the development of National guidelines for implementing MRV system at different levels Support the development of training packages for maintaining/developing capacity on MRV Support implementation of the strengthened capacities of UEM and MITADER to compliance with national and international reporting requirements Project contribution to The expected outcome of the project is to contribute to enhancing institutions capacities at different level of implementation of the programme goals NDC in Mozambique, primary at UEM and MITADER.
-This will be carried out by mentoring/consultations and by providing (which programme technical training to the technical staff at UEM and MITADER but even at other institution when suitable.
-The intermediate goals does the project outcome of the project are: contribute to and 1.
-Improved communication with and between sector stakeholders on the need for implementation of NDC how?)
-2. Improved institutional arrangements and Quality Assurance/Quality Control on data for mitigation and adaptation 3.
-Enhanced implementation of the existing MRV system (including measurement) at different levels of implementation of NDC in Mozambique 4.
-Enhanced capacity and institutional arrangement for establishing a Center of Excellent in Climate Change at UEM The four intermediate outcomes are well in line with the three intermediate outcomes of the programme.
-Despite the big number of barriers in the implementation, the project has created awareness about the needs for improvement. has more solid understanding on the nature of the existing gaps, defined and proposed activities for strengthening UEM and MITADER capacities in selected key areas.
-The project is strongly in line with the "Ultimate Outcome" and the four "Intermediate Outcomes" of the SISC programme.
-Proiect Therefore, we believe that it has high potential to contribute with results that are highly relevant for the cooperating institutions motivation/pitch (whv should this project in Mozambique and SISC. continue to receive Despite the various limitations the project is fully implementing the working approach defined in the programme by continued funding/resources as transparent dialogues, information sharing, etc. This has helped to create awareness, better understanding for all involved partners and creating a common platform.
-Therefore, the preparedness in the project is much stronger today to carry out many part of the programme?
-2-4 of the planned activities.
-This does not mean that everything is fine but the project has better capacity to manage potential sentences)
+The areas are: - Deep analyses of existing barriers for each of the sectors - Support the development of National guidelines for implementing MRV system at different levels - Support the development of training packages for maintaining/developing capacity on MRV - Support the development of training packages for maintaining/developing capacity on MRV - Support the development of training packages for maintaining/developing capacities at different level of implementation of NDC in Mozambique, primary at UEM and MITADER.
+This will be carried out by mentoring/consultations and by providing technical training to the technical staff at UEM and MITADER but even at other institution when suitable.
+The intermediate outcome of the project are: 1.
+Improved communication with and between sector stakeholders on the need for implementation of NDC in Mozambique 4.
+Enhanced apacity and institutional arrangement for establishing a Center of Excellent in Climate Change at UEM The four instructional arrangement for establishing a Center of Excellent i Project motivation/pitch (why should this project continue to receive funding/resources as part of the programme?
+2-4 sentences) The project is strongly in line with the "Ultimate Outcome" and the four "Intermediate Outcomes" of the SISC programme.
+Therefore, we believe that it has high potential to contribute with results that are highly relevant for the cooperating institutions in Mozambique and SISC.
+Despite the various limitations the project is fully implementing the working approach defined in the programme by continued transparent dialogues, information sharing, etc. This has helped to create awareness, better understanding for all involved partners and creating a common platform.
+Therefore, the preparedness in the project is much stronger today to carry out many of the planned activities.
+This does not mean that everything is fine but the project has better capacity to manage potential constraints.